rad10head7/rts-hacker-news/README.md

 # Hacker News Search App for RTS Labs:

-Following the guidelines a made a simple app with a file structure similar to that of a larger application with a store utilizing multiple reducers and a larger state object.
+Following the guidelines I made a simple React app with a file structure similar to that of a larger application with a store utilizing multiple reducers and a larger state object.

 There are 2 pages as instructed.
 The first is a Search page with a search form that lists up to 20 titles that match your search query.
 The second page is a History page that lists your search query history and allows you to click on each search query to get the same 20 titles.